THE BLUEPRINT’S HISTORY

-The Colorado Blueprint to End Hunger is a multi-year plan to end hunger for all Coloradans.
-It was developed, with funding from the Colorado Health Foundation, by individuals and organizations from across the state who are working on or experiencing hunger in their own homes and communities.
+The Colorado Blueprint to End Hunger started as a multi-year plan to end hunger for all Coloradans.
+It was developed, with funding from The Colorado Health Foundation, by individuals and organizations from across the state who are working on or experiencing hunger in their own homes and communities.

-Key elements of the plan include efforts to:
+Key elements of the plan included efforts to:

-• Maximizing enrollment of income-eligible Coloradans in both the Supplemental Nutrition Assistance Program (SNAP) and the special SNAP program for Women, Infants, and Children (WIC);
+• Maximize enrollment of income-eligible Coloradans in both the Supplemental Nutrition Assistance Program (SNAP) and the special SNAP program for Women, Infants, and Children (WIC);

-• Boosting participation in federal child nutrition programs;
+• Boost participation in federal child nutrition programs;

-• Expanding the number of Coloradans who can access the food they need through community-based organizations; and
+• Expand the number of Coloradans who can access the food they need through community-based organizations; and

 In 2015, Karen McNeil-Miller took over as the new CEO of the Colorado Health Foundation.
 One of her first efforts was to complete a statewide listening tour to understand community assets and barriers to health.
 She had community conversations in all 64 counties in the state.
 A few things emerged from the conversations.
 The health care and coverage needs of Coloradans were confirmed, but several areas of additional urgency emerged.
 These included behavioral health and substance use, affordable housing, affordable childcare, and food insecurity.